faselbaum/ts-cjs-esm-package/README.md

 ## Repository structure

-- [packages/cjs-esm-package](./packages/cjs-esm-package) - An NPM Package built from typescript sources that aims to ship CJS and ESM output.
+- [packages/ts-cjs-esm-package](./packages/ts-cjs-esm-package) - An NPM Package built from typescript sources that aims to ship CJS and ESM output.
-- [applications/express-ts-cjs](./applications/express-ts-cjs) - A simple node / express web app that is configured to import the CJS version of the `cjs-esm-package`
+- [applications/node-ts-cjs](./applications/node-ts-cjs) - A simple node app that is configured to import the CJS version of the `ts-cjs-esm-package`
-- [applications/express-ts-esm](./applications/express-ts-esm) - A simple node / express web app that is configured to import the ESM version of the `cjs-esm-package`
+- [applications/node-ts-esm](./applications/node-ts-esm) - A simple node app that is configured to import the ESM version of the `ts-cjs-esm-package`

 This repo utilizes npm workspaces. to run any npm script in one of the workspaces from the root dir use: